OSHA Workplace Injury Research

-OSHA recorded 690 severe incidents involving nonroadway vehicle collisions over the last decade.
-These events frequently result in life-altering injuries, with fractures being the most common nature of injury reported in over half of all cases.
+OSHA has recorded 690 severe cases involving nonroadway vehicle collisions over the last decade.
+Fractures are the most common injury, representing 53% of all reported incidents and often requiring extensive surgical intervention.

 Reported Projected